 REL 912a, Principles and Practice of Preaching.
-The introductory course in the theology, history, and practice of preaching.
-Particular attention is given both to the exegesis of texts for preaching and to an understanding of the congregational context of preaching.
-Prerequisite: New Testament or Old Testament Interpretation (REL 600 or 601).
+This is the introductory course in theology, history, and practice of preaching.
+Particular attention is paid both to the exegesis of texts for preaching and to an understanding of the congregational context of preaching.
+The objective of this course is to help students grow as preachers, both in the content of what they say and in the skill with which they say it.
 David Bartlett, Wesley Avram, Marilyn Adams, Eric Smith.